corda/corda/docs/source/database-migration.rst

             at liquibase.integration.commandline.Main.main(Main.java:116)

 then the advice at `this StackOverflow question <https://stackoverflow.com/questions/15528795/liquibase-lock-reasons>`_ may be useful.
-You can run ``--base-directory /path/to/node --release-lock`` to force Liquibase to give up the lock.
+You can run ``java -jar tools-database-migration-3.0.0.jar --base-directory /path/to/node --release-lock`` to force Liquibase to give up the lock.